abinm2/flight_path/README.md

 ### Making API Requests

-You can make API requests to the flight path tracker using a tool like `curl` or an API testing tool like Postman.
+You can make API requests to the flight path tracker using a tool like `curl` or any other API testing tool.

 Example curl command:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '[[ "IND", "EWR"], ["SFO", "ATL"], ["GSO", "IND"], ["ATL", "GSO"]]' http://localhost:8080/calculate
 ```

-### Error Handling

-The server code includes basic error handling for invalid input and internal errors.
-However, it's recommended to enhance the error handling as per your specific requirements and edge cases.

 ## License